petkaantonov/bluebird/docs/docs/anti-patterns.md

 ##The Deferred anti-pattern

 This is the most common anti-pattern.
 It is easy to fall into this when you don't really understand promises and think of them as glorified event emitters or callback utility.
-It's also sometimes called the promise constructor anti-pattern.
+It's also sometimes called the promise constructor anti-pattern or explicit construction anti-pattern.
 Let's recap: promises are about making asynchronous code retain most of the lost properties of synchronous code such as flat indentation and one exception channel.

 In Deferred anti-pattern, "deferred" objects are created for no reason, complicating code.